EurNeffy Nasal Spray: Everything You Need to Know About Neffy in the UK

 Recently approved by both the FDA and EMA, Neffy nasal spray (also known as Eurneffy in Europe) offers an innovative, needle-free alternative.

-Neffy is expected to assist significantly with anaphylaxis treatment.
+Neffy assists significantly with anaphylaxis treatment.

 What is EurNeffy?